cemalkilic/supabase-auth-oauth2-demo/integration-test.md

   - [ ] Can edit task titles and descriptions
   - [ ] Can mark tasks as complete/incomplete
   - [ ] Can delete tasks
-  - [ ] Changes are reflected in real-time
 - [ ] **Verify task persistence**:
   - [ ] Refresh page - tasks remain
   - [ ] Logout and login - tasks remain